 One of the most breathtaking parks in the country, Glacier comprises 1,500 square miles of soaring mountains, crystalline lakes, and wildflower-dotted meadows, all traversed by the Going-to-the-Sun Road.
-The 50-mile drive hugs cliffsides, winds past tumbling waterfalls, and provides a front-row seat to Glacier’s most spectacular landscapes, making it near-impossible to choose a favorite spot.
-If we had to pick, however, it would be Lake McDonald, the largest lake in the park, whose stunningly clear waters reveal a chorus of multi-colored rocks extending out into the depths.
+The 50-mile drive hugs cliff sides, winds past tumbling waterfalls, and provides a front-row seat to Glacier’s most spectacular landscapes.
+Don’t miss Lake McDonald, the largest in the park.
+Its stunningly clear waters reveal a chorus of multi-colored rocks extending out into the depths.

-Lone Mountain’s name is a little misleading—its snow-capped slopes are flanked by two other mountains, and from the 11,000-foot summit you can see clear to the rippling peaks of Yellowstone.
-But as the flagship mountain of Big Sky Resort, Lone Mountain commands an incredible majesty: snow-frosted evergreens below and the deep blue sky above.
-Whether you’re trekking up a hiking trail, whipping down a ski run, or riding the sky tram to base camp, you’ll be greeted with panoramic views at every turn.
+As the flagship mountain of Big Sky Resort, Lone Mountain commands an incredible majesty: snow-frosted evergreens below and the deep blue sky above.
+Its snow-capped slopes are flanked by two other mountains, and from the 11,000-foot summit you can see clear to the rippling peaks of Yellowstone.
+Whether you’re trekking up a trail, whipping down a ski run, or riding the sky tram to base camp, you’ll be greeted with panoramic views at every turn.

-Flathead Lake’s water is so clear it can be hard to tell where the land ends and the reflections begin.
+Flathead Lake’s water is so clear that sometimes it’s hard to tell where the land ends and the reflections begin.
 Tucked away in the shadow of Glacier National Park, Flathead offers all the beauty of Glacier’s alpine lakes without the difficulty of reaching them.
 And as the largest freshwater lake in the western United States, there’s plenty of space to enjoy the water without ever feeling crowded.
-Kayak, swim, or scuba dive through some of the clearest water you’ve ever seen, or impress everyone with a catch of the lake’s trophy-sized trout.
+Kayak, paddleboard, or swim through some of the clearest water you’ve ever seen, or try your hand at fishing for the lake’s trophy-sized trout.